-As at 31 March 2022, the interests of the directors of the Company in the share capital of the Company as recorded in the register maintained by the Company under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 to the Listing Rules were as follows:
+As at 31 March 2023, the interests of the directors of the Company in the share capital of the Company as recorded in the register maintained by the Company under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 to the Listing Rules were as follows:

-umber of ordi nary shares h Percentage of Name of directors Personal Corporate Trust Total shareholding Mr. Tang Yat Sun, Richard 7,528,500 #31,571,400 Nil 39,099,900 4.29% Mr. Ho Hau Hay, Hamilton Nil 6,657,000 Nil 6,657,000 0.73% Dr. Fung Yuk Bun, Patrick Nil Nil ^5,856,517 5,856,517 0.64%
+Number of ordinary shares held Percentage of Name of directors Personal Corporate Total shareholding Mr. Tang Yat Sun, Richard 7,528,500 Nil 7,528,500 0.83% Mr. Ho Hau Hay, Hamilton Nil 6,657,000 6,657,000 0.73% Dr. Fung Yuk Bun, Patrick Nil ^5,856,517 5,856,517 0.64%

-- These shares were held by Daily Moon Investments Limited ("Daily Moon").
-As Mr. Tang has a 100% interest in Daily Moon, he is deemed to be interested in all these shares held by Daily Moon. - These shares were held by Tak Hung (Holding) Co.
+These shares were held by Tak Hung (Holding) Co.
 Ltd. ("Tak Hung").
-As Mr. Ho has a 40% interest in Tak Hung, he is deemed to be interested in all these shares held by Tak Hung. - Dr. Fung is deemed to be interested in these shares held by The Ng Yip Shing Trust.
+As Mr. Ho has a 40% interest in Tak Hung, he is deemed to be interested in all these shares held by Tak Hung.

+^ Dr. Fung is deemed to be interested in these shares owned by Po Ding Company Limited as he controls the board of such company.

-Save as disclosed above, as at 31 March 2022, none of the directors or chief executive of the Company had any interests or short positions in the shares or underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) as recorded in the register required to be kept under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as at 31 March 2023, none of the directors or chief executive of the Company had any interests or short positions in the shares or underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) as recorded in the register required to be kept under section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.

-Save as disclosed below, no transaction, arrangement or contract of significance to which the Company or any of its subsidiaries was a party and in which a director of the Company or any entity connected with a director (has the meaning given by section 486 of the Companies Ordinance) had a material interest, whether directly or indirectly, subsisted at the end of the year or at any time during the year:
+No transaction, arrangement or contract of significance to which the Company or any of its subsidiaries was a party and in which a director of the Company or any entity connected with a director (has the meaning given by section 486 of the Companies Ordinance) had a material interest, whether directly or indirectly, subsisted at the end of the year or at any time during the year.